square/connect-api-examples/README.md

 already have one (or want to use a different one) you can generate a new access
 token:

-1. Visit the Application Dashboard at https://connect.squareup.com/apps
+1. Visit the Developer Dashboard at https://developer.squareup.com/apps
-2. Click "New Application".
+2. Click "+" under Applications to create a new application.
 3. Create an application with the name "Catalog API Demo".
+4. Click on the application you have just created, and navigate to "Credentials"
-4. Copy the Personal Access Token that is generated and save it to an environment variable:
+4. Copy the Access Token on that page and save it to an environment variable:

    `export SQPAT={{ YOUR NEW ACCESS TOKEN }}`